uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 Sign-up by means of an API has been ruled out for security reasons.

+To use Making Tax Digital for Income Tax, HMRC customers need to sign up first.

-Taxpayers can sign up for Making Tax Digital for Income Tax without having software in place.
+They can sign up without having software in place.
 However, they must get and authorise [software](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#software-choices) before they start using Making Tax Digital for Income Tax.

-To use Making Tax Digital for Income Tax, individuals need to sign up first.

-To sign up, a user must:
+To sign up, a customer must:

 - be a sole trader (self-employed) and/or
-- have income from property, either in the UK or abroad
+- have income from property, either UK or foreign

 See [Sign up as an individual for Making Tax Digital for Income Tax (GOV.UK)](https://www.gov.uk/guidance/sign-up-your-business-for-making-tax-digital-for-income-tax) for more information.

-If an individual is a self employed partner in a partnership, they do not need to sign up to MTD ITSA unless they have other MTD qualifying income, such as:
+If an individual is a self-employed partner in a partnership, they do not need to sign up unless they have other MTD qualifying income, such as:

 - sole trader income
 - UK or foreign property income

 If this is the case, the individual must not include either their partner or partnership business details in the sign-up service.
-Instead, this income will continue to be submitted as part of their self assessment tax return.
+Instead, this income will continue to be submitted as part of their Self Assessment tax return.
 There is no requirement at this time to submit partner or partnership income quarterly to HMRC.

-A user can also get their appointed tax agent (for instance, an accountant or bookkeeper) to sign up on their behalf, with their permission.
+A customer can also get their appointed tax agent (for instance, an accountant or bookkeeper) to sign up on their behalf, with their permission.

 We advise customers to speak to their agent (if they have one) before choosing software to ensure that it is compatible.